If you live in New Hampshire or just visiting, a new or experienced birder, then New Hampshire Bird Records is the journal for you!

 Fall 2013 Issue of New Hampshire Bird Records Published

 The fall 2013 issue is full of migration highlights, from the Raptor Migration Report to the highlights of the Fall 2013 bird reports – remember the first arrival of Snowy Owls even before winter officially started?
 The issue also features an article on birding World End Pond and other Salem Hotspots by Kyle Wilmarth, a Spotlight on White-eyed Vireo by Steve Mirick, the results from the Concord November Challenges (which set a new record) by Pam Hunt, observations of insect-eating birds switching to berries, and the regular Field Notes, Photo Quiz, and Photo Gallery.
 Click here to view the table of contents and free article from the current issue.

 Thanks for your patience as we get caught up on publication.

 For NH Bird Records subscription information click here or go directly to the on-line subscription page.

 Twitchers in the Rye and the Superbowl of Birding

-View a chart showing the species list and points from each year.
+View a chart showing the species list and points from previous years.